usdivad/discourse/README.md

 DisCourse
 =========

-Chat anonymously with students in the same course section!
+Chat anonymously in real-time with students in the same course section!
+Use responsibly.

 Made during the HackColumbia hackathon using the Courses API from data.adicu.com.
 Also uses node.js, now.js, and webremix.